Cello Sonata (Parry)

-The Sonata for Violoncello and Piano in A major by Hubert Parry is a sonata for cello and piano composed between 1879 and 1880, but not published until 1883.
+The Sonata for Violoncello and Piano in A major by Hubert Parry is a sonata for cello and piano composed between 1879 and 1880 but not published until 1883.

-Background

 Hubert Parry began work on the Cello Sonata in 1879 shortly after he completed his Piano Quartet.
-Intended for French Cellist Jules-Bernard Lasserre, the work was not finished until early 1880.
+Intended for French cellist Jules-Bernard Lasserre, the work was not finished until early 1880.
 Despite a successful premiere on 12 February 1880, Parry was dissatisfied with the work and revised it extensively before publication by Novello in 1883 with a dedication to Lasserre.

 Structure

 The composition is in three movements: